Environmental issues in India: Air pollution

 Vehicle emissions are another source of air pollution.
 Vehicle emissions are worsened by fuel adulteration and poor fuel combustion efficiencies from traffic congestion and low density of quality, high speed road network per 1000 people.
+A lot of this comes from motorbikes.
+Motorbikes are common in large cities like Delhi, Mumbai, and Kolkata.
 In order to reduce air pollution effects India is introducing hybrid and electric vehicles as per the Faster Adoption and Manufacturing of Electric vehicles in India scheme.
 While challenges are slowing down the development cleaner combustion fuels are being use in motor vehicles.
 As of now Delhi Transport Corporation is the world's largest operator of CNG bus fleet.
 Many Indian cities are testing out with cleaner fossil fuels mostly CNG fuel and renewable biofuels such as biodiesel and E85 blended petroleum.
 In June 2020, the supreme court promised that in order to improve emissions from vehicles all BS4 vehicles will be upgraded to BS6 standards.

 On per capita basis, India is a small emitter of carbon dioxide greenhouse.
 In 2009, IEA estimates that it emitted about 1.4 tons of gas per person, in comparison to the United States’ 17 tons per person, and a world average of 5.3 tons per person.
 However, India was the third largest emitter of total carbon dioxide in 2009 at 1.65 Gt per year, after China (6.9 Gt per year) and the United States (5.2 Gt per year).
 With 17 percent of world population, India contributed some 5 percent of human-sourced carbon dioxide emission; compared to China's 24 percent share.

 The Air (Prevention and Control of Pollution) Act was passed in 1981 to regulate air pollution and there have been some measurable improvements.
 However, the 2012 Environmental Performance Index ranked India at 177th position out of 180 countries in 2018,as having the poorest relative air quality out of 132countries.
 Of the world's 30 most polluted cities, India is home to 21 as of 2020.
+As per the World Air Quality Report 2024, India ranked 5th among the most polluted countries worldwide.